MrYsLab/telemetrix-rpi-pico-w/README.md

 * HC-SR04 Type Sonar Distance Sensor Support
 * Stepper Motor Support
 * DHT 11 and 22 Humidity/Temperature Sensor Support
-* Automatic board reset of the PICO using the watchdog timer when application exits.
+* Automatic board reset of the PICO W using the watchdog timer when an application exits.

 ## To install The Client Library: